tfrce/thedaywefightback/_posts/2014-02-13-the-results.md

 Thanks to everyone who participated on Tuesday.
 Together we demonstrated that activists, organizations, and companies can [work in unison](http://www.flickr.com/photos/117264256@N06/sets/72157640854489604/) to fight mass surveillance, and laid a foundation for escalation over months to come.

-Below are some numbers that quantiy how we did* on Tuesday.
+Below are some numbers that quantify how we did* on Tuesday.
 <p style="font-size: 16px; margin-top:15px">* The figures below represent a lower bound  - many people took action independently and using tools on other sites.
 The statistics below  don't include most of that activity.</p>

 <ul>